DeepanshuChugh/KalyanJewellers/README.md

 - GitHub is Managed by Deepanshu while the Readme.md was done by Sudeep.

-- The navbar is designed, functionality done by Michael and Sudeep.
+- The navbar is designed, functionality done by Micheal and Sudeep.

-- The Landing Page is designed & functioned by Michael.
+- The Landing Page is designed & functioned by Micheal.

 - The sign-up and sign-in page with their functionality was designed by Avnish.

 - All products page and sorting data is designed Ayush.

+- Cart page is designed by Deepanshu & functioned by Micheal

-- Payment Page and Checkout page is designed by Sakshi.
+- Checkout page is designed by Sakshi.

 ## Learning
 - We all learnt to build website together as team and also we cleared bugs and became more proficient in Handling data,